Apparently Covid is not quite gone yet, so this month's blog will again discuss it from a psychological perspective.

 Remember when we were supposed to stay home to "flatten the curve" to prevent hospital overwhelm?
 Remember all the crises over ventilators and ICU beds?
 Well, it turned out that most patients ought not to be put on ventilators and most of those extra beds in hotels and naval vessels went unused.
 So we flattened the curve and flattened the health care business as well by forbidding "elective" medicine (which means, stuff you won't imminently die of, even if eventually you might).
 Do you also remember being told that the area UNDER the curve was pretty much a constant?
 Not many do.
 But that is the case, because, as stated above, a seasonal virus just works its way through, and if you hide from it, it gets you later.

 So the curve got flattened, the ICU shortage emergency that never was went away, and we were all told to keep staying locked up and keep not working because we would kill granny if we went out.
 Some people complied while others tried to go back about their lives.
 Thus was born the mask mandate.
 If you won't stay home, we will make you wear a face cover.
 The stated reason was to prevent the spread of COVID, but as we know, it is a seasonal virus and it is going to move through the population of the planet.
 Also, much research shows that a mask does not stop a virus.
 Really.
 Surgical masks stop a bacterium and they stop globs of fluid.
 They do not stop the breath.
 But we wanted to get back outside and back to work and back to living, so masks were mandated, mostly as a feel-good measure in the name of "protecting others."
+(Which is insane on its face--cloth masks are not one-way.)

 How does all of this affect YOU in your daily life?
 Are your activities limited?
 Is your financial situation constrained?
 How are your kids doing, if you have some?
 Are you positively or negatively affected by masks or lack of them?
 Are you experiencing shortages of needed goods?